aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picturebulletvalue/_index.md

 ```

-Gets and sets image data of the bullet.
+image data of the bullet.

 **Returns:**
 byte[]